project2051/docker-workshop/03_Commit/README.md

 We should have one running container now - container1.
 Let's commit! ```docker commit $(docker ps -q) ubuntu-htop``` - it's that quick!
+Commit syntax is fairly easy - `docker ps -q` returned the numeric ID of the running container, on which we applied  a htop installation.
 We got pretty long hash for our new container but we tagged it as ubuntu-htop.
-Run new container with htop, remember you don't need bash for it `docker run -it ubuntu-htop htop`
+Run new container with htop now - (remember you don't need bash for it) `docker run -it ubuntu-htop htop`

 What we really did with commit was creating another layer of AUFS with htop installed on top of ubuntu image.
 You can still run unchanged ubuntu, it didn't get overwritten.
 You can run ubuntu-htop too.
 You can run as many of